-A highlight of this area of the old residential quarters of Fontainhas and São Tomé, which were built on reclaimed land in the 19th century.
+A highlight of this area is the old residential quarters of Fontainhas and São Tomé, built on reclaimed land in the 19th century.
 Fontainhas was named after the fountain of Phoenix, a spring that provided the areas only source of water and which can still be seen standing today.
-Take a stroll along these lanes with your guide and you’ll feel as though you’re stepping back in time, as you walk past a colourful jumble of old Portuguese houses with their traditional tiled rooves, eateries offering authentic Goan cuisine, and bakeries serving delicious local cakes.
+You’ll feel as though you’re stepping back in time as you walk past a colourful jumble of old Portuguese houses with their traditional tiled roofs, eateries offering authentic Goan cuisine, and bakeries serving delicious local cakes.

-Next on our guided tour of Old Goa, you’ll be introduced to a magnificent collection of cathedrals, churches and monasteries.
-The entire one-mile stretch is now a UNESCO World Heritage Site and takes in two of Goa’s most important religious monuments; the Basilica de Bom Jesus and the grand Sé Cathedral.
+Next on our guided tour of Old Goa, we’ll introduce you to a magnificent collection of cathedrals, churches and monasteries.
+The entire one-mile stretch is now a UNESCO World Heritage Site and takes in two of Goa’s most important religious monuments; the Basilica de Bom Jesus, and the grand Sé Cathedral.
 It ends on Holy Hill, where some of the oldest churches in Goa are located.
-The majority of these religious buildings were designed by Italian or Portuguese architects, so they reflect a range of European styles, from sober Renaissance to exuberant Baroque and Portuguese Manueline.
+Italian or Portuguese architects designed the majority of these religious buildings, so they reflect a range of European styles from sober Renaissance to exuberant Baroque and Portuguese Manueline.

 Our guided tour of Old Goa typically lasts about half a day.

-If you’d like to include a guided tour of Old Goa on your upcoming trip to India, please do get in touch.
-As experts in private, tailor-made tours of this region we’d be an ideal fit to assist with the planning of your exciting trip.
-To get you started, we’d recommend taking a look at our suggested Goa tour – it’s a fabulous extension to any journey through India.
+If you’d like to include a guided tour of Old Goa on your upcoming trip to India, do get in touch.
+As experts in private, tailor-made tours of this region we’re the ideal fit to assist with the planning of your exciting trip.
+To get you started, we recommend taking a look at our suggested Goa tour – it’s a fabulous extension to any journey through India.
 And, for inspiration on where to rest your head, do take a look at our favourite beach hotels in Goa.0